Obsessive-Compulsive Disorder (OCD), once considered a type of anxiety disorder, is now considered a unique condition.

-Approximately 3.3 million adults and approximately 1 million children and adolescents in the United States have OCD.
-The disorder usually appears for the first time in childhood, adolescence or early adulthood.
-It occurs approximately the same in men and women, and affects people of all races and socioeconomic backgrounds.
+Approximately 3.3 million adults and about 1 million children and adolescents in the United States have OCD.
+The Disorder usually appears for the first time in childhood, adolescence, or early adulthood.
+It occurs approximately the same in men and women and affects people of all races and socioeconomic backgrounds.

 There is no laboratory test to diagnose OCD.
-The doctor bases his diagnosis on an assessment of the patient’s symptoms, including how much time the person spends performing their ritual behaviors.
+The doctor bases his diagnosis on assessing the patient’s symptoms, including how much time the person spends performing their ritual behaviors.

 Treatment for OCD

-Obsessive Compulsive Disorder will not disappear by itself, so it is important to seek treatment.
+Obsessive-Compulsive Disorder will not disappear by itself, so it is essential to seek treatment.
 The most effective approach to treating OCD combines medications with cognitive-behavioral therapy.

-The goal of cognitive-behavioral therapy is to teach people with OCD to face their fears and reduce anxiety without performing ritual behaviors (called exposure therapy or exposure and response prevention therapy).
+Cognitive-behavioral therapy aims to teach people with OCD to face their fears and reduce anxiety without performing ritual behaviors (called exposure therapy or exposure and response prevention therapy).

-- Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), such as Luvox, Prozac, and Zoloft, may be useful for treating Obsessive Compulsive Disease.
+- Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), such as Luvox, Prozac, and Zoloft, may help treat Obsessive Compulsive Disease.
 Old drugs – tricyclic antidepressants like Anafranil – could also be used.

-- Some atypical antipsychotics, such as Risperdal or Abilify, have also been shown to have value for OCD when used alone or in combination with an SSRI.
+- Some atypical antipsychotics, such as Risperdal or Abilify, have also been valued for OCD when used alone or in combination with an SSRI.

-During ECT, a small current is passed through electrodes placed on the scalp while the patient is asleep under general anesthesia.
+A small current is passed through electrodes placed on the scalp during ECT while the patient is asleep under general anesthesia.
 This causes a brief seizure.

-It has been found that some repeated ECT treatments have been helpful in helping to improve OCD symptoms in some cases.
+It has been found that some repeated ECT treatments have helped help to improve OCD symptoms in some cases.